thepythonic/browsercms/doc/features/form_builder.md

 ## Issues to file

+* [Developers] Default Forms just uses bootstrap, which is probably not a valid option.
+Need a way to pare it down to avoid changing styles for existing designes.
 * BUG: After adding a field, it clears but does not correctly show the 'blank' value.